Guide to labour statistics

 The four pillars of Australian labour market statistics: household surveys, business surveys. administrative data and Labour Accounts.

 The image shows the four data pillars that underpin Australian labour market statistics: household surveys, business surveys, administrative data and Labour Accounts.
 Household surveys: Employment; Unemployment rate; Underemployment; Mobility and churn; Joblessness and barriers to work; Working arrangements; Job flexibility; Job security; Union membership; Earnings (socio-demographic and job characteristics); Retirement; Work-related injuries.
-Business Surveys: Headline earnings; Hourly earnings; Earnings distributions; Wage Price Indexes; Pay-setting methods; Job vacancies; Public sector employment; Industrial disputes.
-Administrative data: Payroll jobs indexes; Wages indexes; Jobs by detailed industry; Regional jobs and employment; Job relationships; Jobs throughout the year; Employment by business size; Personal/Employee income; Income inequality.
+Business Surveys: Headline earnings; Hourly earnings; Earnings distributions; Wage Price Indexes; Pay-setting methods; Job vacancies; Industrial disputes.
+Administrative data: Payroll jobs indexes; Wages and salaries paid by employers; Jobs by detailed industry; Regional jobs and employment; Job relationships; Jobs throughout the year; Employment by business size; Personal/Employee income; Income inequality; Public sector employment and earnings.
 Labour Accounts: Jobs by industry; Filled and unfilled jobs; Hours worked by industry; Multiple job-holding; Secondary jobs; Public/Private sector employment; Total and average labour income; Labour costs.
 Underneath the four pillars is a box which says, 'Underpinning frameworks and concepts'.

 Statistical releases